kip-dk/angular-xrm-webresource/README.md

 As you can see, this file contains information about the target server.
 What solution to hit, witch name to give the application, where to find the IOrganizationService, and how to connect.

 Basically the settings is an array.
-This mean that you can deploy the same code to several 365 instances in one go.
+This allow you to deploy the same code to several Dynamics 365 instances in one go.

-*Solution* is the unique name of the Dynamic 365 solution to target.
+*Solution* is the unique name of the Dynamics 365 solution to target.
 The solution will be used to lookup the publisher, and from there get the web resource name prefix.

 *name* is the unique name to be used as web resource name.
-This allow you to deploy several angular application in the same Dynamic 365 solution.
+This allow you to deploy several angular application in the same Dynamics 365 solution.
 Each element deployed will be named [publicher-prefix]\_/[name], in my case kipon\_/demo/what-ever

 *dist* is where to find the distribution files.
-The tool will simply upload all files and create a similar structure within dynamic 365.
+The tool will simply upload all files and create a similar structure within Dynamics 365.

 url, user, password should be Self-explaining.

-Since I have a running Dynamic 365 on my box on the "kipon-dev" domain, i am ready to go:
+Since I have a running Dynamics 365 on my box on the "kipon-dev" domain, i am ready to go:

 After i compiled the solution in Visual Studio, I can navigate to the the Deploy/Demo folder and call the deployment tool